 - In most countries, the low range of what’s considered normal B12 blood levels is way too low (100-250), often missing desperately deficient folks.
 People show symptoms of B12 deficiency even in higher levels, as deficiencies begin to appear in the cerebrospinal fluid below 550.
 This is why Japan is treating anybody with levels lower than 500 with B12 injections.
 These are levels that are considered normal in the US and in most of the rest of the world.
-Where 200 is often accepted as a low normal value not needing intervention, Japan and England updated their low normal values to be around 500-550, and consider anything less to be dangerous.
+Where 200 is often accepted as a low normal value not needing intervention, Japan and England updated their suggested range with low values of 500-550, and consider anything less to be dangerous.

-- The blood test doesn’t record what’s happening at the cellular level.
-Blood levels aren’t enough – we want to know what’s going on inside the cells, where it matters.
+- The total-B12 blood test doesn’t record what’s happening at the cellular level.
+Blood levels aren’t enough; we want to know what’s going on inside the cells and tissues.
 Therefore, an assessment of B12 status by serum B12 levels is insufficient.

-In short, you can’t rely on serum B12 levels to tell you the whole story.
-But you can use it as an indicator of some sort.
-Let’s give you an actual chart.
+In short, you can’t rely on the regular serum B12 level test to tell you the whole story.
+You can only use it as an indicator.
+Now, let’s show some actual charts.

 B12 Status | B12 Levels (pg/ml) |